Loren-coder/Loren/Assignments/Final_Toolbox_Challenge/README.md

 ### Affordability
 - Housing prices are below $1,000,000
 ## Tools
--There are 4 GIS tools in the toolbox for this research
+- There are 4 GIS tools in the toolbox for this research

 ### XY Table To Point